NokNokMLS/BigDoorWyamBlog/input/posts/2019-04-06-the-digest.md

 ---
 Today the Shops are CLOSED

-**Brexit Effect on Poland/ European Poland/ USA Poland collaboration - Warsaw/ Good Food Guide - Krakow/ Big Ships - Gdansk / BBQ Surprise - Wroclaw/ Dr. Robot - Poznan/ Ukrainian Hope/ Women Winning / Polish Video Games/ Krakcast rubbish and more....**
+**Hero may be Heroine/ Polish Courts in the Dock - Warsaw/ Mankini Men in Manacles - Krakow/ MEVO Slow puncture - Gdansk/ Mugging Punters - Wroclaw/ Tri State Talent/ 15 Medals/ Burning Books/ Forbes speaks and more....**

 **Poland**